-press; or the right of the people to peaceably assemble, and to petition the government for a redress of grievances.
+Congress shall make no law respecting an establishment of press; or the right of the people to peaceably assemble, and religion, or prohibiting the free exercise thereof; abridging the freedom of speech, or of the to petition the government for a redress of grievances.

 Worth Repeating ...